Is Takayama Worth Visiting in 2026? Honest Advice Before You Detour

 Bottom line: if Takayama interests you, give it one night.
 That is the simplest way to enjoy the old town early, visit the morning market, and avoid turning a scenic stop into a punishing transit day.

-Shirakawa-go and Route Planning
+Shirakawa-go & Route Planning

 For many travelers, Takayama becomes much easier to justify when paired with Shirakawa-go.
 The two places complement each other well: Takayama offers preserved merchant streets and food culture, while Shirakawa-go offers a very different rural landscape and architecture.